unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 bash: cd: /root: Permission denied
 ```

-Crap... looks like I have to do some privilege escalation to be able to access that.
+Crap... looks like I have to do some [privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation) to be able to access that.
 I spent some time looking for exploits to escalate my privileges... until it hit me!

-The host has nmap installed, which could possibly allow me to run commands in root, due to the way SUID flags might be set.
+The host has nmap installed, which could possibly allow me to run commands as root, due to the way [SUID](http://www.linuxnix.com/suid-set-suid-linuxunix/) flags might be set.

 Let's check the version first!